What are Self-driving Taxis

 General Motors Cruise is also testing driverless cabs in San Francisco. – You could really build a sizable ride-hailing business if you set up operations here. – But rising costs and tech limitations have slowed driverless car companies down.

 So can Waymo, with operations in Phoenix and now in San Francisco, pick up the pace and bring its robocalls to more cities and more passengers?
-To find out, we spoke to company leaders, and yes, took a couple of rides.
+To find out, we spoke to company leaders, and yes,

 We’re here at Waymo’s depot in San Francisco, a city that represents an important test for the company as it looks to expand its service, and well, it’s got a lot of cars.
 Waymo’s ride-hailing service, Waymo One, is new in San Francisco, but the company, formerly known as Google’s self-driving car project, has been testing here for more than a decade.